Blazing the Way: Trail Markings a Thru-Hiker Should Know

 Cairn trail markers are used in large parts above the treeline where paint or markings may not be easy or simply visible.

-These are stacked rocks that have been used for centuries as trail markers and can be found in most mountainous terrains.
+These stacked rocks have been used for centuries as trail markers and can be found in most mountainous terrains.

 While a cairn trail marker doesn’t require a lot of material it can take time to build, and manage as many people think they are cool by knocking them down.

-This can lead to issues for any future hikers not being able to easily find their way from point to point.
+This can lead to issues for any future hikers not being able to find their way from point to point easily.

-While a rock cairn is really just a pile of rocks they are able to last nearly forever through bad weather and other hiking-related conditions, if built solidly are one of the longest-lasting markers useable on a trail.
+While a rock cairn is really just a pile of rocks, they can last nearly forever through bad weather and other hiking-related conditions and, if built solidly is one of the longest-lasting markers useable on a trail.

 Side note, there are also piles of rocks called “trail ducks” which are just much smaller rock piles that are typically stacked enough only to convince the observer it is not a natural formation.